hackclub/hackclub/workshops/python_turtle/README.md

 ## Introduction

 Welcome!
 Using Python, with the help of the turtle library, we can create stunning visuals.
 First, I'm going to present to you the basics of the Python turtle library.
-Then I’ll share with you how to draw shapes—triangles, stars, hexagons.
-Finally, you’ll create your own graphics using
+Then I’ll share with you how to draw shapes like triangles, stars, and hexagons.
+Finally, you’ll create your own graphics.

 ![Benzen ring with Turtle](https://cloud-36kk4uh0h.vercel.app/turtle_benzene_ring.gif)

 ## Hello, Turtle!

 I’m sure everybody has used a drawing board as a kid.
 Now, imagine, instead of manually drawing on the board, you could command the system to draw for you.
 Isn’t that cool?
 Python’s turtle module lets you do that.
-It basically lets you create a drawing board and command a turtle to draw for you.A turtle is a tiny robot that draws on your screen, we can tell it to move around using Python commands.
+It basically lets you create a drawing board and command a turtle to draw for you.
+A turtle is a tiny robot that draws on your screen, we can tell it to move around using Python commands.

 Start new coding environment of Python 3 on [repl.it](https://repl.it/languages/python3) for turtle graphics.